UA-ResearchComputing-HPC/hpc-documentation/docs/running_jobs/resource_optimization/index.md

 ### GPU Nodes

 While GPU nodes are not nearly as limited as the high memory nodes, they are limited and in very high demand.
 There are 9 public and 6 buy-in GPU nodes on Puma, most with four V100 GPUs and one with A100s that are sub-divided into [MIG slices](../../resources/compute_resources/#gpu-nodes).
-On Ocelote, there are 25 nodes with a single P100 GPU, and 35 nodes with two P100 GPUs.
-Compared to the hundreds of standard nodes on each cluster, GPU nodes are significantly limited in capacity.
+Compared to the hundreds of standard nodes, GPU nodes are significantly limited in capacity.

 Unfortunately, there are no tools like `seff` available to produce quantitative metrics for GPU efficiency, but `nvidia-smi` can be used to provide some limited information.